Healthcare in Israel: British Mandate

 With the start of British rule, measures were taken to improve public health in the area.
 They began during British military rule, and continued to grow with the establishment of the British Mandate in 1922.
 In Jerusalem, accumulated refuse heaps were removed, public rubbish bins were installed; the entire population was vaccinated against smallpox, and pools and cisterns were covered with mosquito repellent as part of the campaign to eradicate malaria.
-Family health centers known as "Tipat Halav" (from Hebrew: a drop of milk) were founded for the care of newborns, child development and vaccinations.
+Family health centers known as Tipat Halav (from Hebrew: a drop of milk) were founded for the care of newborns, child development and vaccinations.
 In 1929, the Zionist Commission and the British authorities sent the Jewish epidemiologist Gideon Mer to Rosh Pinna to establish a laboratory for malaria research.
 Mer's laboratory was instrumental in eradicating the disease.
-The campaign against malaria was headed by Hadassah until 1927, when the organization turned responsibility over to the authorities.
+The campaign against malaria was headed by Hadassah until 1927.
+In 1927, the Malaria Research Station was opened in Rosh Pinna.
 The Mandate administration founded a Health Department that operated its own hospitals, clinics, and laboratories.
 The Health Department primarily cared for British personnel stationed in Mandatory Palestine and provided health services to the Arab population.
 Little was invested in healthcare for the Jewish population, as it was assumed that the Yishuv was capable of managing its own healthcare system.

 With the expansion of the Yishuv through the Third and Fourth Aliyah, new Jewish medical facilities were established and the number of Hadassah hospital beds tripled.
 New Jewish health insurance funds were also formed.
 The other major provider of healthcare aside from Hadassah was the Histadrut labor federation, which established its own sick fund, Kupat Holim Clalit, and by 1946 operated two hospitals and hundreds of clinics and health centers.
 In addition, some private medical centers and health funds were also established.

 The Yishuv's health insurance and medical services organizations, known as Kupat Holim (pl.
 Kupot Holim) were modeled after the medical mutual-aid societies that were formed in Germany following Otto von Bismarck's social legislation of the late 19th century.
-The term Kupat Holim is a literal Hebrew translation of the German word Krankenkasse.
+The term Kupat Holim is a literal Hebrew translation of the German word Krankenkasse, and the health funds were originally based on this model.
 Although they have undergone significant reform since, to this day they are an integral part of Israel's universal healthcare system (as they are in present-day German-speaking countries).